Glossary

 Schedule

-Scheduled code may be used to implement actors that take periodic actions, smart contracts that have defined behavior after a certain period of time etc.
+Scheduled code may be used to implement actors that take periodic actions, smart contracts that have defined behaviour after a certain period of time etc.

 Smart Contract